Oakland Township Millage

 - Your donation of an easement or land may qualify as a charitable donation for income tax purposes, in addition to serving your community by providing a safe route for walking, cycling and riding.

-- If you are interested in donating land or an easement, click here or contact Township Manager, Dale Stuart, at firstname.lastname@example.org.
+- If you are interested in donating land or an easement, click here or contact Township Manager, Adam Kline, at firstname.lastname@example.org.

 - Oakland Township’s design standards require subdivision developers to include “adequate pedestrian and bicycle circulation... including external on the border of the development adjacent to road rights-of- way.”